 Who should attend the rides?
 Most of our rides are geared toward intermediate to advanced cyclists, who ride an average of 10-12 mph.
 Rides will ALWAYS be led by trained leaders and no participant will be left behind.
 Maui visitors and residents are both welcome!

 Do I need to RSVP?
 Yes!
 To ensure cyclists are safe and non-disruptive to the flow of traffic, rides are capped at 30 people.
 Please book online to reserve your spot.

 Is there a cost to participate?
-There is no cost to participate in this maui bike ride, thanks to volunteers and support provided by Hawaii Tourism’s Community Enrichment Program.
+There is no cost to participate in any Maui Cycle Exploration bike rides, thanks to volunteers and support provided by Hawaii Tourism’s Community Enrichment Program.
 Gear rentals can be purchased from the participating bike shop directly.
 We are accepting small donations to continue this program on an ongoing basis, donations can be made at time of booking.

 What should I bring?
 Bring your own bike or rent one from our participating sponsor.
-Other recommended items include: sunscreen, water, snacks, money for lunch stop or food item for post-ride potluck (when scheduled).
+Other recommended items include: sunscreen, water, snacks, money for lunch, or a food item for post-ride potluck (when scheduled).
 Please refrain from wearing earbuds.

 What if I get hurt or get a flat tire?
 We will be partnering with Bike Shops across the island to help support our rides.
 A support vehicle will follow the group with first aid, spare equipment and other resources.